 - pose a hazard to pedestrians

 - damage street furniture

 - block or restrict access and passage for maintenance of the street scene

-It is also important to ensure that pedestrians and highway users can easily navigate around the City and advertisements don’t pose unnecessary trip hazards or obstruct customers and visitors, in particular -
+It is also important to ensure that pedestrians and highway users can easily travel around the city and advertisements don’t pose unnecessary trip hazards or obstruct customers and visitors, in particular -

 - the visually impaired

 - those with prams, buggies or mobility scooters

 We will respond to any information provided in confidence and will investigate reports and contact those responsible for any unlawful advertisements.
 If any fail to be removed following an initial warning having been issued, these may be removed.

 Enforcement action will be taken against any business who benefits through the publicity of goods, trade, or other concerns in one or more of the following forms -

 - removal and seizure of any advertisements – subject to the payment of charges for the removal, storage and if unclaimed disposal